 While it is true that it takes time for Google to crawl and index content, fresh content seems to perform best yet has a pretty quick expiration.

 For low-performing articles, there are fewer under one month old (15%) and more that are 12+ months old (24%).

 Running content audits and performing content optimization on your blog posts could help maintain blog performance.

 Besides, based on our survey, frequently updating your content can help you generate better results:

-We took a sample of 30,000 articles.
-One-third was labeled as “high performing,” one-third “medium performing,” and the final third as “low performing.”
+To determine an ideal length for best performance, we took a sample of 30,000 articles.
+One-third of the articles were labeled as “high-performing,” one-third “medium-performing,” and the final third as “low-performing.”

 We looked at the following data: